Acute abdominal pain

 - omental infarction

-Many medical conditions can present with an acute abdominal pain.
+Many medical conditions can present with acute abdominal pain.
 In some cases it may be an atypical presentation of a common condition (e.g. myocardial ischemia), or a typical presentation of a rare condition (e.g. porphyria).
 This list is not exhaustive.

 Functional GI disorders